ryuheng/Typing-Game/README.md

 `npm install`\
 `npm start`

 **I had to refer to a few tutorials online in the initial building phase as a starting point to learn about the necessities of a typing game.
 However, they were mainly over-simplified and didn't have certain features that I wanted in a more "complete" typing game.
-Some features that I implemented for the game to be more Monkeytype-like include:**\
+Some features that I implemented for the game to be more Monkeytype-like include:**
-- A simple animation that shifts the test text as the player progresses
+- A simple animated-look (but not a real animation) that shifts the test text as the player progresses
 - A blinking cursor that moves as the player types each character
 - A refresh key to restart the game whenever
 - Fixed problem with regards to <kbd>Ctrl</kbd> + <kbd>Backspace</kbd>
-- Improved on gameplay interface such as displaying extra wrong character
+- Improved on gameplay interface such as displaying extra wrong characters
-- Use a counntdown timer instead of a stopwatch for gameplay and conditionally render the test result box
+- Use a countdown timer instead of a stopwatch for gameplay and conditionally render the test result box

 **Further optimisations:**
 - Able to display different random test text (maybe using an API?)